 The current account and the capital account should balance, because every transaction is recorded as both a credit and a debit — double-entry accounting — and since credits must equal debits and the balance of payments = credits minus debits, the sum of the balance of payments statements should be zero.
 However, because of incomplete or erroneous data, different accounting conventions, and continually changing exchange rates, the BOP balance deviates slightly from zero.

 = Credits - Debits ≈ 0

 For example, when the United States imports more than it exports — a current account deficit — it must finance the difference by borrowing, or by selling more capital assets than it buys, which is a capital account surplus.
 A country with a persistent current account deficit is, therefore, either borrowing from foreigners or selling its assets to them to pay for its net imports.

 The Official Reserve Account

 Sometimes a country will adopt a foreign currency because the domestic currency has little or no value.
-For instance, in March, 2000, the government of Ecuador changed the official currency from the sucre to the United States dollar to stabilize the economy and to greatly reduce the high inflation that plaqued the country in the 1980's and 90's.
+For instance, in March, 2000, the government of Ecuador changed the official currency from the Sucre to the United States dollar to stabilize the economy and to greatly reduce the high inflation that plagued the country in the 1980's and 90's.